 - Suggestions for completing the application are found here.

 Step 2.
 Optional.
 Complete any applicable "Special Circumstance Form(s)."
-These allow you to report things that are not collected on the FAFSA: large income changes vs. 2020, large healthcare costs, private K-12 tuition, large unusual expenses, etc. Be sure to choose the version for the correct academic year.
+These allow you to report things that are not collected on the FAFSA: large income changes vs. 2021, large healthcare costs in 2023, private K-12 tuition during the upcoming '23-'24 academic year, large unusual expenses in 2023, etc. Be sure to choose the version for the correct academic year.
 Feel free to contact our office to determine if your family should submit a particular form.

 Step 3.
 Submit additional documentation (only) if requested.
 We will notify you by email or within the award letter if additional information is needed.
 Your prompt response will be appreciated.